 Where to start?
 The Blance Archive, housed at Society headquarters, contains numerous documents of historical interest and value to researchers: maps; photographs; town tax ledgers; personal and store ledgers; genealogical records; scrapbooks; and much more.
 Our genealogical section contains information on many of the early families of the area -- census records, death records, family genealogies, and cemetery transcriptions.

-If you have specific inquiries about Town or Gouldsboro family history, questions about our collections, or would like to visit the Blance Archive at other times, please contact our archivist by email.
+The Blance Archive has irregular hours, but available by appointment.
+If you have specific inquiries about Town or Gouldsboro family history, questions about our collections, or would like to visit the Blance Archive, please contact our archivists by email.